 4. Adopting Sustainable Travel Habits

 Eco-friendly travel practices, such as using public transportation, choosing ethical tourism experiences, and avoiding disposable plastics, help protect ecosystems.
-Research in Sustainable Tourism emphasizes that mindful travel habits play a vital role in environmental conservation (source).
+Research in Journal of Sustainable Tourism emphasizes that mindful travel habits play a vital role in environmental conservation.

 The Psychological Benefits of Minimalism and Sustainability